 From making colorful higashi sugar candies and stunningly artistic nerikiri crafted into sakura flowers, to plump daifuku mochi stuffed with fresh strawberries and sweet steamed manju buns filled with bean paste, there are all sorts of wagashi class options available.
 Not only will you learn more about traditional Japanese sweets and food culture from your expert local teacher, but you’ll also take home some impressive new skills!

-Here we’ve compiled ten of the best wagashi classes in Japan to attend if you want to learn how to make wagashi for yourself.
+Here we’ve compiled nine of the best wagashi classes in Japan to attend if you want to learn how to make wagashi for yourself.

 If you don’t have a trip to Japan on the horizon, don’t worry!
 You can also learn how to make Japanese sweets online in this fun Online Wagashi Making Class with Certified Instructor.
 You’ll be sent a list of ingredients you need for the wagashi recipe in advance, then your certified instructor will show you how to make, color, and shape your nerikiri dough into gorgeous and delicious motifs.